14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case I: axial acceleration

 \subsubsection{Comparison of the results}

 In the simulations, xenon ions are considered, with mass $m=2.18\times10^{-25}~\si{kg}$.
-The 5\hyp{}moment and the Euler solutions are obtained with a finite\hyp{}volume solver, with second order accuracy in space (van Leer's MUSCL reconstruction and Rusanov fluxes with TVD van Albada symmetric limiter \cite{van1974towards,toro2013riemann,leveque2002finite}) and marching in time until convergence.

-Figure~\ref{fig:ch-ions-maxent-1D-hall-thruster} compares the solution of the maximum\hyp{}entropy 5\hyp{}moment system to the a solution of the Euler equations and to the azimuthal and time averages of the PIC solutions of \cite{charoy20192d}.
-First, one can notice that the lower order non\hyp{}central moments are accurately reproduced already by the Euler equations.
+Figure~\ref{fig:ch-ions-maxent-1D-hall-thruster} compares the solution of the maximum-entropy 5-moment system to the solution of the Euler equations and to the azimuthal and time averages of the PIC solutions of Charoy et al.\cite{charoy20192d} First, one can notice that the lower order moments, density and bulk velocity, are accurately reproduced by the relatively simple Euler equations.
 This is a known feature and results from the relatively large value of the average bulk velocity if compared to the ion temperature.
-Indeed, as expected, ions are supersonic in the acceleration region and reach a Mach number in the order of $M\approx 2$.
+Indeed, as expected, ions are supersonic in the acceleration region and reach a Mach number $M\approx2$.
+The strong convection hides the effects of non-Maxwellian distribution functions and the lower-order moments appear to be practically unaffected by non-equilibrium.

-On the other hand, reproducing central moments is much more difficult due to the strong non\hyp{}equilibrium caused by the low collisionality.
-This can be confirmed by looking at the VDFs for this problem, previously reported in \cite{boccelli2020collisionless}.
-The Euler predictions for all tracked central moments, the pressure, heat flux and fourth\hyp{}order moment $r$, are rather inaccurate, while the maximum\hyp{}entropy method manages to reproduce values that are much more accurate, if compared to the PIC kinetic solution.